Gertrude Mead: Career

-Mead returned to Australia in 1901 and was the third woman registered as a doctor in Western Australia.
-She practiced from her home in Perth, with a focus on women and children's health.
-She was a medical officer for the House of Mercy for unmarried mothers from 1904 to 1907, and physician for the Perth Children's Hospital which opened in 1909.
+Mead returned to Australia in 1901, moving to Perth where her father and sister Blanche were now living.
+She was the third woman registered as a doctor in Western Australia.
+She practiced from her home, with a focus on women and children's health.
+She became a medical adviser to the Ministering Children's League Convalescent Home and a nurse edicator of the St John Ambulance Association.
+Mead and Roberta Jull initiated the West Australian Health Society to address "the alarming mortality among infants", making suggestions for the education of mothers and improvement of sanitation in dairies to the Colonial Secretary of Western Australia.

+Mead was a medical officer for the House of Mercy for unmarried mothers from 1904 to 1907, and physician for the Perth Children's Hospital which opened in 1909.
 When the King Edward Memorial Hospital opened in 1916, she was the obstetric representative of the Australasian Trained Nurses' Association.
 She also represented that association on the Western Australian Council for Venereal Disease and presented a report in 1918 calling for greater education of nurses on the subject.
 She proposed the idea of district nurses in Perth.

 Mead was a member of the Karrakatta Club, the first women's club in Australia, and served as vice president from 1912 to 1914, as well as chairwoman of various programs.
 She gave talks on women's work and international issues, and Red Cross work.
 In 1912, she was appointed as medical representative to the inaugural Senate of the University of Western Australia, one of two women of the 18 members chosen by the government, who began to advocate for women's rights at the university.
 Mead remained on the university's senate and education committee for the rest of her life.